 So what would be the best gifts for your favorite wanderluster?

 Sometimes it’s hard to find the “perfect” gift for someone.
 Believe me, we’ve been there.
 Tom and I have been together for ten years, but we still have a hard time shopping for each other.
 What we have found that works for us is a travel “experience”.
 This year, don’t stress out about what to put under the tree.
 Give the gift of a once in a lifetime experience to your favorite love one.

 This holiday season I’m inviting you to think outside the box and give a gift that keeps on giving.
 An “experience” isn’t just a one-time thing.
 The person relives the experience through their own pictures and stories again and again.
 It’s something they can share with their friends and family even if others don’t share the same fanatic passion.

 For example, I love animals.
 I have my own calendar that tells me when is the best time to visit certain parts of the world for animal sightings.
 It could be December-March in Baja fro whale watching and July in Cancun for whale sharks.
 For Tom, it’s all about food.
 Big cities have the best restaurants, but the smaller villages offer more local cuisine.
 Together, we cover more than just cities, we get out there, get lost, eat our way through regional cuisine and observe the indigenous wildlife going theough its life cycles.

 Below I’ve listed some gift ideas for different personalities.
-Some options may be easy for you to obtain because they may be local in your area, others might be in faraway places for your world traveler.
-Check Tripadvisor for the specific area you are looking in.
+Some options may be easy for you to obtain because they may be local in your area, others might be in faraway places for your favorite world traveler.

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, we will earn a small commission if you click through and make a purchase.